 - American history

 - European history

 - Regional history

 - Naval and military history

 - Thematic history

 The honors program in history offers high-performing students the opportunity to pursue a more challenging curriculum and earn a designated honors degree.
-Students who meet the CQPR requirement for entry are invited to apply for admission to the program at the beginning of the fall semester of the 3/C year.
-Those who are accepted into the program follow the normal history matrix except that they will take two seminars in lieu of two upper-level electives.
-They will also choose a faculty member to be an adviser for their senior thesis: a 30-page research paper.
+Students who meet the CQPR requirement for entry are invited to apply for admission to the program at the end of the fall semester of the 2/C year.
+Those who are accepted into the program follow the normal history matrix except that they will take one honors seminar and one honors colloquium in lieu of two upper-level elective during the spring semester 2/C year.
+They will also choose a faculty member to be an adviser for their honors thesis: a 40-page research paper.
 All successful theses are bound and placed in Nimitz Library.

 Considerations for those who might be interested in this major

 The history major requires a significant amount of reading, writing, and library research.
 Computer literacy is also important, as the computer has become a major tool for historical research.
 To succeed in the major, a student must be willing to develop to the fullest his or her analytical reading and writing skills, and to master historical research methods.